 Fishing the Werribee River

-In the Werribee River, you can target bream, estuary perch, mulloway, salmon, mullet, trevally, flathead and flounder.
+Werribee River Fishing Guide highlights that you can target bream, estuary perch, mulloway, salmon, mullet, trevally, flathead and flounder.
 As you move further up into freshwater areas you can target redfin, brown trout, perch and blackfish.
 High tide is always preferable for me, The rising tide brings fish in to feed on the structure.
 Sunrise and sundown are always favourable.

 If you plan on fishing with baits then the humble scrub worm to be a very effective bait for saltwater and freshwater species in particular bream, redfin or perch in this area.
 The water can be muddy and murky and a bait that has similar colour fishes well.
 Other baits that also work well include sandworms, pilchard strips, prawns, mussels, yabbies, raw chicken strips and maggots.
 Have a read of our detailed guide on how to catch bream with bait.